Top of the page

 Kidney disease means that your kidneys are not able to get rid of waste from the blood.
 So they can't keep your body's fluids and chemicals in balance.
 Usually, the kidneys get rid of waste from the blood through the urine.
 And they balance the fluids in the body.

 Medicines for pain and swelling, such as ibuprofen (Advil or Motrin) or naproxen (Aleve), can cause harm.
 So can some antibiotics and antacids.
 And you need to be careful about some drugs that treat cancer, lower blood pressure, or get rid of water from the body.
-Some herbal products could cause harm too.
+Some natural health products could cause harm too.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter F672 in the search box to learn more about "Medicines to Avoid With Kidney Disease: Care Instructions."
+Enter F672 in the search box to learn more about "Medicines to Avoid With Kidney Disease: Care Instructions".

-Current as of:
+Current as of: March 1, 2023

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.